zowe/docs-site/docs/whats-new/zowe-v3-frequently-asked-questions.md

 3. Can you speak about the migration from Zuul to Spring Cloud Gateway?
 Today there are two separate gateway services in API ML with separate configurations.

-   Spring Cloud Gateway is replacing Zuul as the technology to provide the API Gateway.
+   In Zowe V3, Spring Cloud Gateway has replaced Zuul as the technology to provide the API Gateway.
 The configuration for the API Gateway remains in the `components.gateway` namespace.
 If you were using Spring Cloud Gateway in V2 for the multi-tenancy scenario, you need to update the configuration for the central gateway and move this configuration from `components.cloud-gateway` to `components.gateway`.

 4. If I have a legacy gateway deployed, how will I migrate to the new gateway?
 Will the old gateway be removed?